 The Slow Decline of GNU GPL Open Source Licenses

 GPLv3 and GPLv2 both took another hit this year.
-GPLv3 still came in at number three, but lost two percent, coming in with 16%, compared to 18% in 2017.
-GPLv2 also kept its fourth place, but lost 1%, going down from 11% last year to 10% in 2018.
+GPLv3 still came in at number three, but lost another three percent, coming in with 13%, compared to 16% in 2018.
+GPLv2 also kept its fourth place, remaining with 10% from 2018.

-Last year, 35% of all open source components were using one of the GNU GPL family’s licenses.
-This year GPL v3.0, GPL v2.0, and LGPL v2.1, which all came in at top 10, got a combined 32%, which marks another significant decrease in popularity for the GNU GPL family of licenses.
-We suspect this trend will continue in years to follow.
+This year GPL v3.0, GPL v2.0, and LGPLv2.1, which all came in at top 10, got a combined 28% out of all top 10 licenses, which marks another significant decrease in popularity for the GNU GPL family of licenses.
+We expect this trend to continue in years to follow.

 The GPL was a trailblazer at the start of the open source revolution and is a prime example of the copyleft or viral license.
-This means that when users incorporate a component licensed under one of the GPL licenses, they must release its source code, as well as the rights to modify and distribute the entire code.
+When users incorporate a component licensed under one of the GPL licenses, they must release its source code, as well as the rights to modify and distribute the entire code.
 Not only that, but they are also required to release their source code under the same GPL license.

 While mountains of code have been open sourced since then, the numbers show that GNU GPL is avoided by many commercial entities that are taking a much more central place in the open source community year over year.
 With the wealth of open source licenses out there, it appears users are choosing the more permissive ones, that contain fewer requirements and restrictions.

-While they didn’t make it to our 2018 list of top ten open source licenses, or even top 20, this past year has seen a rumble in the open source licensing world.
+While they didn’t make it to our 2019 list of top ten open source licenses, or even top 20, this past year we continued to hear rumbles from the community about the open source licensing approaches.
 Changes to licensing in leading open source projects like Mongo DB and Redis are reminders that as open source usage grows, organizations are in the process of figuring out how to both embrace the open source community and update their business models to stay ahead.

-As Michael DeHaan, the creator of the extremely popular Ansible points out, open source developers and open source users may require a new open source licensing solution to ensure that the community continues to evolve.
+As Michael DeHaan, the creator of the extremely popular Ansible has pointed out, open source developers and open source users may require a new open source licensing solution to ensure that the community continues to evolve.